shrikeh/teapot/README.md

 This may be beneficial in an abstract class, so that child classes don't need to explicitly use the interface.

+All constants have doc blocks that use the official W3C descriptions of the status code, to aid IDEs and for reference.

 ## Using the HttpException

-The HttpException is very straightforward.
+The `HttpException` is very straightforward.
 It simply is a named exception to aid verbosity:

     <?php